RAK7391 WisGate Connect Datasheet

 M.2 Interface

-RAK7391 has an M.2 B-key interface, which provides PCIe and USB3.0 signals.
+The RAK7391 features an M.2 B-key interface that provides PCIe and USB 3.0 signals.
 Currently, it supports the following products for the M.2 interface:

 Socket | Primary Use | Secondary Use | Compatible Modules |